Pen Argyl, Pennsylvania

-Pen Argyl (/pɛn ɑːrdʒɪl/; Pennsylvania Dutch: Kleiberg) is a borough in Northampton County, Pennsylvania.
+Pen Argyl (/pɛn ɑːrdʒɪl/; Pennsylvania Dutch: Kleiberg) is a borough in Northampton County, Pennsylvania, United States.
 The borough's population was 3,510 as of the 2020 census.

 Pen Argyl is located 26 mi north of Allentown.
 It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.

 History

 In 1853, Joseph Kellow discovered slate in the surrounding area, coining what is now known as the Slate Belt community.
 The name Pen Argyl originated from the Cornish name meaning "head" and the Anglo-Saxon name of Slate Rock, meaning "argylite".
 With the surge of quarrymen from Cornwall and England, the town expanded.
 Today, there is still one slate quarry in operation.
 Pen Argyl was once home to Lehigh and New England Railroad’s main freight yard and maintenance complex.
 The railroad’s roundhouse and shop building still stand just west of town along Pennsylvania Ave.